aamirmohd01/aamirmohd01/README.md

 - 👋 Hi, I’m @aamirmohd01
 - 👀 I’m interested in coding and solving problems.
-- 🌱 I’m currently learning web development,
+- 🌱 Interested in Data Science.
-- 💞️ I’m looking to collaborate on project related to web.
+- 💞️ I’m looking to collaborate on project related to Data Science.
 - 📫 How to reach me? ... just drop a message..

 <!---